-For more information, contact the Division of Health Professions or visit the Physical Therapist Assistant Program page at https://www.nwacc.edu/academicdivisions/healthprofessions/ https://www.nwacc.edu/academicdivisions/ https://www.
+For more information, contact the Division of Health Professions or visit the NWACC Physical Therapist Assistant Program.

-NOTE: General Education pre-requisite courses MUST be completed by the end of the spring semester in the year the student is applying to the PTA Program.
-For example, students applying to enter the PTA Program in June must complete the pre-requisite courses by the end of May.
+NOTE: General Education prerequisite courses MUST be completed by the end of the spring semester in the year the student is applying to the PTA Program.
+For example, students applying to enter the PTA Program in June must complete the prerequisite courses by the end of May.
 Clinical Kinesiology must be taken at NWACC, there will be no course substitutions for this course.
 It is recommended that you take this course the Spring you are applying to the program.
 Students must have also completed and turned in a PTA Program Application by March 1st.
 The PTA program accepts 14-18 students each June.
 Admission is made using a rank system.
 Only the top ranked 14-18 students will be offered a position in the program.

-There are options available for students wanting to complete all pre-requisite courses in one year.
-Please see the Health Professions Advisor for information about the Biological Concepts Test and BIOL 0112

-Introduction to Life Sciences.
+There are options available for students wanting to complete all prerequisite courses in one year.
+Please see the Health Professions Advisor for information about the Biological Concepts Test and BIOL 0112 Introduction to Life Sciences.